Ecwid/ecwid-wordpress-plugin/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 1.1.1 =
+- [!]
+Issue with the way how inline SEO catalog is embedded into the page was fixed.
 = 1.1 =
 - [+] Improved the compatibility with AJAX-based themes for WP and some web search engines out there.
 = 1.0 =